 PERSONAL DATA: I was born in Strathroy, Ontario, Canada to Ray and Violet Brandow.
 I am the youngest of three children, Drew being my brother, and the oldest, and Darcie being my sister, in the middle.
 I currently reside in Sachse, TX with my wife and two children.

-Coaching Experience: I am a very experienced coach (over 25 years at the collegiate, high school, international, and youth 10-18 select levels) and teacher (10 years in the classroom) in that I have been working with clients, individually and in groups for much of my professional life.
-I am very excited to announce that l am once again able to provide full time private pitching and hitting lessons to athletes of all ages.
-I have stepped away from teaching for the moment and I am dedicated to providing top level instruction and coaching to players and coaches in the local areas.
-I previously was a science teacher in the Garland, Mesquite, and Wylie ISDs, as well as a football coach at McDonald Middle School, and varsity baseball coach at North Mesquite HS and Wylie HS.
-Before teaching I spent 3 years as the pitching coach at the University of Texas at Dallas.
+COACHING EXPERIENCE: I have been coaching for over 30 years now, with stops at the collegiate, high school, international, and youth 10-18 select levels.
+During this time I have managed clients both individually and in groups for much of my professional life.
+I worked in the Garland, Mesquite, and Wylie ISDs as a football coach at McDonald Middle School, and varsity baseball coach at North Mesquite HS and Wylie HS.
+Before that I spent 3 years as the pitching coach at the University of Texas at Dallas and 2 years as the assistant coach at the University of Western Ontario.

 SPECIAL HONORS: I was a member of the 1988 16-18 year-old Canadian National Youth Team that placed fifth at the World Championships in Australia.
 I attended Oklahoma State University where in 1992 I was named to the All-Tournament Team, and set a Big Eight Tournament Single game record with 16 strikeouts.
 After joining the Blue Jays in 1992, I returned to Sydney, Australia for a winter session in 1995.
 I broke the record for most strikeouts in a single season that year with 126.
 That same year, I led Knoxville in strikeouts (106), and in 1996 ranked ninth in the International League in ERA, leading Syracuse in wins (8) and strikeouts (103).